-Applied Research and Creative Activity – Projects in this category are designed to utilize theoretical concepts in conjunction with primary and/or secondary data in developing solutions to real-world problems related to the student’s discipline.
+Applied Research and Creative Activity – Applied research and creative activity projects utilize theoretical concepts in conjunction with primary and/or secondary data to make original contributions to the discipline by developing practical solutions to real-world problems related to the student’s discipline.
 Examples include the creation of artifacts, products, programs, or strategies that contribute to solving the identified problem.
-Applied research and creative activity makes original contributions to the discipline by providing practical and actionable solutions to a specific phenomenon, situation, or problem.

 Basic or Scientific Research – Basic or scientific research is hypothesis driven and designed to address and/or test specific scientific questions and theories.
 Examples include theoretically sound conceptual research designs which may include scientific experimentation related to the student’s discipline.

 Internships – This category is intended to support and assist students in completing unpaid internships specifically related to their discipline.
 Students must complete projects that bridge theory with practice while completing the internship and must be supervised by a faculty mentor in addition to the internship site supervisor.

 Education Abroad – This category is intended to support and assist students in completing courses or experiential projects while studying abroad.
 Projects must include a practical, applied, or hands on project directly linked to the student’s academic discipline.
 This may include an analysis of how discipline specific concepts are applied in the host country

 All Experiential Student Scholar Program (ESSP) applicants must:

 - Be a current TWU student (enrolled for both Fall 2019 & Spring 2020)

 - Have a TWU faculty or staff member who has demonstrated success in mentoring students and proficiency in experiential learning

 - Have TWU mentor’s approval to apply for the program